GLOBAL MARKETS-Record high stocks brace for Fed stimulus cut | Business

 GLOBAL MARKETS-Record high stocks brace for Fed stimulus cut

-Global stock markets traded at fresh record-high levels on Wednesday while the dollar and U.S. Treasury yields ticked down as investors braced for the world's largest economy to start cutting pandemic-era monetary stimulus.
+Global stock markets traded at fresh record-high levels on Wednesday while U.S. Treasury and euro zone government bond yields ticked down as investors braced for the world's largest economy to start cutting pandemic-era monetary stimulus.
 The U.S. Federal Reserve is expected to announce the tapering of its $120 billion-a-month asset purchase programme in its policy statement at 1800 GMT, a move widely seen as marking a new chapter in the world's policy response to COVID-19.

-Global stock markets traded at fresh record-high levels on Wednesday while the dollar and U.S. Treasury yields ticked down as investors braced for the world's largest economy to start cutting pandemic-era monetary stimulus.
+Global stock markets traded at fresh record-high levels on Wednesday while U.S. Treasury and euro zone government bond yields ticked down as investors braced for the world's largest economy to start cutting pandemic-era monetary stimulus.

 The U.S. Federal Reserve is expected to announce the tapering of its $120 billion-a-month asset purchase programme in its policy statement at 1800 GMT, a move widely seen as marking a new chapter in the world's policy response to COVID-19.
-European stock markets rose to a new all-time high at the open after Wall Street's main indexes also scored new records on Tuesday.
-U.S. futures were pointing to a flat open for the next session on Wall Street while MSCI's all-country world index , which tracks equity performance in 50 nations, was up 0.02%, just a whisker from a new milestone.
+European stock markets rose to a new all-time high for a second day in a row after Wall Street's main indexes also scored new records on Tuesday.
+U.S. futures were pointing to a mixed open while MSCI's all-country world index, which tracks equity performance in 50 nations, was up 0.02%, just a whisker from a new milestone.

-The Tokyo bourse was closed for a public holiday while MSCI's broadest index of Asia-Pacific shares outside Japan lost 0.04%.
-Boosted by fiscal and monetary stimulus, global stocks have thrived during the global economic rebound which has followed the recession triggered by the first wave of COVID-19 infections in 2020.
+The Tokyo bourse was closed for a public holiday while MSCI's broadest index of Asia-Pacific shares outside Japan lost 0.05%.
+Boosted by fiscal and monetary stimulus, global stocks have thrived during the economic rebound after the recession triggered by the first wave of COVID-19 infections in 2020.

-Markets are almost certain the Fed will taper but are looking to see if policymakers will give hints about the possibility of interest rate hikes next year.
-Fed officials are trying to maintain a balance between raising rates to ensure inflation remains contained and giving the economy as much time as possible to restore the jobs lost since the pandemic.
+Markets are almost certain the Fed will taper but are looking to see if policymakers will give hints about the possibility of rate hikes next year.
+Fed officials are trying to maintain a difficult balancing act by giving the economy as much time as possible to recover while tightening policy soon enough to contain inflation.

+'PATIENCE' "Fed Chairman Jay Powell, who is seeking renomination for another four-year term, will likely renew his calls for patience before hiking interest rates," argued Thomas Costerg, senior economist at Pictet wealth.

+"We remain of the view that the Fed will seek to keep its interest rates below the rate of inflation in the long run, as it remains implicitly focused on the high level of debt in the U.S. economy," he added.
+Meanwhile in Europe, European Central Bank President Christine Lagarde pushed back on market bets on an interest rate hike as soon as next October, saying it was "very unlikely" such a move would happen in 2022.

+Euro zone government bond yields retreated and Germany's 10-year Bund yield fell to a one-month low of -0.19% .
+At the same time, U.S. benchmark 10-year Treasury yields were also lower at 1.5296%, off last month's recent top of 1.7%.

-The Bank of England could meanwhile become the first major central banks to raise borrowing costs after the coronavirus crisis when its policymakers meet on Thursday.
-Moves in currency markets were limited on Wednesday with the U.S. dollar index losing 0.07% at 94.036 against a basket of major peers.
+Fixed income investors are also eager to find out on Thursday whether the Bank of England will become the first major central bank to raise borrowing costs after the coronavirus crisis.
+Moves in currency markets were limited on Wednesday with the U.S. dollar index losing 0.12% at 94 points against a basket of major peers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)